zonayedpca/pretty-copy-paste/README.md

 ```
 electron-forge make
 ```
-This will generate platform specific distributables (installers, distribution packages, etc.) for you.
-By default, you can only generate distributables for your current platform.
-If you want to specify platform / arch, use the --platform=<platform> and --arch=<arch> arguments, but please note that some distributables are not available to be built on anything but the platform that is targeted.
-For example, appx (Windows Store) distributables can only be built on Windows.
+This will generate platform specific distributable (installers, distribution packages, etc.) for you.
+By default, you can only generate distributable for your current platform.
+If you want to specify platform / arch, use the --platform=<platform> and --arch=<arch> arguments, but please note that some distributable are not available to be built on anything but the platform that is targeted.
+For example, appx (Windows Store) distributable can only be built on Windows.

 ### Limitations
-As electron requires the whole chrome engine, so all the aplications made using it will be larger in size.
+As electron requires the whole chrome engine, so all the applications made using it will be larger in size.
 This simple application will take 50mb+ depending on your system and It is completely okay.

 ### Contribution
-This project is alaways open to put something on it.
+This project is always open to put something on it.
 Something useful and also legitimate can be added anytime.
 I will accept all kinds of useful pull request.

 ### Current Requirements
 This project immediately requires some contributions on:
 - User Interface as it doesn't have one
 - Functionality as it is now very simple, something more interactive will be better

 So All the developers, who are willing to contribute something, please focus on these problems first